sunface/rust-by-practice/en/src/collections/vector.md

     assert!(vec.capacity() >= 11);

-    // fill in an appropriate value to make the `for` done without reallocating let mut vec = Vec::with_capacity(__);
+    // Fill in an appropriate value to make the `for` done without reallocating let mut vec = Vec::with_capacity(__);
     for i in 0..100 {
         vec.push(i);